Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-More on those who died - 5 are listed here.
-There's a Motorman Edvin Halvorsen commemorated, who is not included in my crew list.
+Stavern Memorial commemorations - 5 are commemorated at this memorial.
+In addition to the 4 named above, there's a Motorman Edvin Halvorsen.
 Checking with "Våre falne", which lists Norwegian WW II casualties, I find that he died in an accident on June 26-1943.
-The ship is given as Leiv Eiriksson, so I believe he must have been on board the other ship by this name when the accident occurred.
+The ship is given as Leiv Eiriksson, so he must have been on board the other ship by this name when the accident occurred.

 U-126 | Ernst Bauer

-The text on this page was compiled with the help of: Copy of report from the Maritime Declaration (received from Ken Dunn) and "Sjøfolk i krig", Leif.
-M. Bjørkelund.
+The text on this page was compiled with the help of: Copy of report from the Maritime Declaration (received from Ken Dunn), "Sjøfolk i krig", Leif.
+M. Bjørkelund, and misc.
+The memorandum mention in the above narrative was received from T. Cooper, England.

 Be